< Back to ALL blogs

 There are multiple types of networking events that you as an (aspiring) entrepreneur can attend, such as pitch competitions, ‘fuck up nights’, panel discussions, startup festivals and summits.

-If you can optimise for stage time during those events, I recommend you do so as this will facilitate the number of people who will approach you after your pitch, panel or keynote.
+If you can secure stage time at these events, I recommend doing so.
+Speaking on stage significantly increases the number of people who approach you afterwards.

 3. Engage on Social Media